ayush-kumar-1/lovelace/Data Drift.md

 - [[Characteristic Stability Index]]

 ## What is Data Drift?
 In supervised and semi-supervised settings we assume that the each pair of observations $(x, y)$ are drawn independently from the same joint distribution $p(x,y)$.
 As our data begins to diverge from this distribution we arrive in a scenario where our key model assumptions do not hold.
-Ensuring b
+Ensuring proper data quality means making sure our data satisfies the assumptions of our model.
+Model assumptions can vary widely, data can range from images, text, tabular, to complicated graph structures.
+Detecting drift can become a complicated problem that should be addressed before the first model is built.

+Formally we have data drift when the training distribution $T$ and the real world distribution $R$ diverge.
+$$P(x_t, y_t) \neq P(x_r, y_r)$$
+Not only can data drift mess with overall distribution, it can also violate assumptions of independence if there are external factors changing the distribution, or we see drift in a particular direction due to macroeconomic conditions.
+Some causes of drift to watch out for include:
+1. Sample selection bias
+2. Non-stationary environment

+### Feature Drift
+Feature drift occurs when the underlying distribution of our feature vector changes, but the ground truth relationship between $x$ and $y$ remains the same.
+In simpler terms we more frequently observe data that previously was under represented, or not present.

+Formally feature drift (or covariate drift) occurs when

+$$P(x_t) \neq P(x_r) \text{ and } P(y_t|x_t) = P(y_r|x_r)$$